postmannen/steward/README.md

 #### Nkey Authentication

 Nkey's can be used for authentication, and you use the `nkeySeedFile` flag to specify the seed file to use.

+Read more in the sections below on how to generate nkey's.

 #### nats-server (the message broker)